pexa-nmiriyala/commission-quote-app/README.md

 A full-stack web application that captures loan details, securely calls a Commission Quote API via a backend proxy, and displays the resulting commission quote.

-Built as a solution to the Bendigo Bank Full-Stack Engineering Code Challenge.

 ---

 ## Tech Stack